daintlab/ReGuide/README.md

     └─ images_largesacle
 ```

-Image id in our dataset JSONL files are from image lists in this OpenOOD directory.
+`image_id` in our dataset JSONL files are the actual path of images in this OpenOOD directory, for example, `./data/images_classic/cifar10/test/airplane/0001.png`.

 ### Dataset
 For **list of images**, each JSON file we provide is structured as follows: